EOSC 512

 • use the appropriate approximations and mathematical techniques to simplify and solve particular ``canonical'' GFD problems.
 Examples include a description of Taylor columns, a description of Ekman layers, spin-down problems, Rossby adjustment problems, wave problems in non-rotating and rotating systems, and instability problems.

 This course is closely modelled after the first-year graduate course "12.800 Fluid Dynamics of the Atmosphere and Ocean" taught by Joe Pedlosky in the MIT-Woods Hole Joint Program.
-I will be forever grateful to have had the privledge of learning GFD from such an inspirational teacher.
+I will be forever grateful to have had the privilege of learning GFD from such an inspirational teacher.

 Syllabus: